Raimundo Tupper

-Raimundo Tupper Lyon (1 January 1969 – 20 July 1995) was a Chilean professional football player, best known for his years with Universidad Católica.
+Raimundo Tupper Lyon (7 January 1969 – 20 July 1995) was a Chilean professional football player, best known for his years with Universidad Católica.
 He was a left back.

 Club career

 Born into a family of five children (four males and one female).
 He studied at the St. Ignatius El Bosque, and joined the lower divisions of Universidad Católica in 1980, his first coach being former national team player Alberto Fouillioux.

 He made his debut with the first team in 1985 against with Cobresal in the city of El Salvador.
 In 1987, he won the national title with Universidad Católica.

 In 1989 Tupper joined Diego Portales University to study Engineering, which he did not finish.
 That year he won the Liguilla Pre-Libertadores (Chile) against Cobreloa, which enabled Católica to play in the Copa Libertadores.

 Between 1989 and 1995 Mumo was a UC player, reaching with them the Copa Libertadores final in 1993, which they lost against Brazilian giants São Paulo.
-Previously he won the 1991 Copa Chile and also Liguilla Pre-Libertadores (Chile) in 1991, 1992 and 1994, the latter scoring a great goal against Colo-Colo.
+Previously he won the 1991 Copa Chile.
+He was also champion of the 1993 Copa Interamericana, held in 1994.